UniNE-CHYN/mmappickle/doc/source/internals.rst

 We can note the following changes:

  *  There are hidden values at the beginning (``version = 1``, ``file revision = 2``)
- *  Each key-value couple is in an individual frame, which contain a hidden int (memo max index), finally a hidden TRUE.
+ *  Each key-value couple is in an individual frame, which contains a hidden int (memo max index), finally a hidden TRUE.
  *  The numpy array is created using ``numpy.core.fromnumeric.reshape(numpy.core.multiarray.from_string(data, dtype), shape)`` instead of the "traditionnal" way

-The ``version`` field is used to allow further improvements, and is fixed to 1 at present.
+The ``version`` field is used to allow further developments, and is fixed to 1 at present.
-The file revision is increased each time a key of the dict is changed, to allow caching when there is concurrent access.
+The file revision is increased each time a key of the dictionary is changed, to allow caching when there is concurrent access.
 Memo max index is used because there may be MEMOIZE/GET/PUT to renumber when pickling values.
 This is a cache to avoid having to parse all the file.

 Finally, the hidden TRUE is a "hack" to allow removing a key.
 In fact, it is not possible to move data when it's memmap'ed.
 To avoid this, the first TRUE is replaced by a POP when deleting the key.
-To summarize, the stack is working in the following way:
+In summary, the stack is working in the following way:

  *  Key exists: ``KEY, VALUE, memo max index, POP, TRUE, POP.`` (reduced as ``KEY, VALUE``)